 Recommended brands include Metagenics, HUM, Uqora, and Garden of Life.

 While cranberry extract may be helpful, studies have shown that cranberry juice isn’t.
 Plus, cranberry juice is usually loaded with sugar to temper the tart flavor.
-It’s best to stick with an extract.
+It’s best to stick with an extract, like this one.

 Azo is a type of over-the-counter medication that can help ease discomfort associated with UTIs, although it should be noted that a common side effect is bright orange urine.
 Note that Azo just treats UTI symptoms, it doesn’t treat the cause of the infection.

 Vaginal estrogen is available in the form of tablets (Vagifem, Yuvafem), inserts (Imvexxy), creams (Estrace, Premarin Vaginal), and rings (Estring, Femring).
-DHEA, a hormone that is thought to be converted into estrogen and testosterone in the vagina, is also available as suppositories (Intrarosa).
+DHEA, a precursor hormone to estrogen and testosterone in the vagina, is also available as suppositories (Intrarosa).

 For more information on HRT — including potential risks — refer to our complete guide.

 The only true treatment for UTIs is a course of culture-sensitive antibiotics that have been shown to be active against the bacterial organism identified in a urine culture.
-The course that typically lasts between 3-7 days, although it depends on the individual circumstances.
-Culture-sensitive means you want to see a healthcare provider and provide a sample that can be analyzed by the lab, to ensure the antibiotic prescribed is well-suited to the infection.
+The course typically lasts between 3-7 days, although it depends on the individual circumstances.
+Culture-sensitive means you want to see a healthcare provider and provide a sample that can be analyzed by the lab, to ensure the antibiotic prescribed is well-suited to the infection, particularly if this isn’t your first UTI.

 Antibiotics may also be prescribed as prevention in some circumstances.
 Many women be prescribed a single dose of an antibiotic to be take prior to sex if that tends to be the cause of infection.

-These non-hormonal medications are prescribed by urologists for urinary urgency and frequency due to overactive bladder, not UTIs.
+There are other medications prescribed by urologists for urinary urgency and frequency due to overactive bladder, including tolterodine (Detrol), oxybutynin (Ditropan), and mirabergron (Mybertriq).

 Pro tip #2